Michigan group offers counseling to trans clients in states where they otherwise might go without

 “Imagine a pair of shoes, if they fit perfectly and they’re comfortable, you’re not going to notice you’re really wearing them, right?
 But if they don’t fit and they’re too tight, or there’s a rock in your shoe, you’re going to constantly focus on that,” she said.
 “You’re not going to be able to complete your basic needs until you get that rock out of your shoe.
 So how can we expect these kids who are living in a body that feels foreign to them and wrong to be functioning members of society, when they don’t feel at home in their own body?”

+This report was first published by Michigan Advance, part of the States Newsroom nonprofit news network.
+It’s supported by grants and a coalition of donors as a 501c(3) public charity.
+Michigan Advance maintains editorial independence.
+Contact Editor Susan J. Demas for questions: info@michiganadvance.com.
+Follow Michigan Advance on Facebook and X.

-The post Michigan group offers counseling to trans clients in states where they otherwise might go without appeared first on Michigan Advance.
+The post Michigan group offers counseling to trans clients in states where they otherwise might go without appeared first on Louisiana Illuminator.